 To highlight this approach, a case study of an automotive MEMS pressure sensor is utilized.
-Product applications include exhaust gas recirculation, manifold absolute pressure, differential pressure across the diesel particulate filter, vacuum brake boost, transmission oil and more.
+Product applications include exhaust gas recirculation, manifold absolute pressure, differential pressure across the diesel particulate filter, vacuum brake boost, transmission fluid and more.
 Let’s consider the vacuum brake boost sensor that is used to monitor the vacuum in the brake booster relative to the atmosphere for start-stop systems to reduce gas consumption and emissions.
 Globally, vehicles are being increasingly equipped with these systems with Navigant Research predicting 55 million cars will have start-stop technology by that by 2022.

 In this case study, this is the first MEMS based sensor the company is targeted to sell.
 Skipping the design approach that is normally presented, the financial summary for the product is provided below. (click to enlarge to full screen)